Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         aos: fade-up
         icon: "#heat"
         title: Heating
-        desc: Reliable technology allows you to control the room temperature and home environment with ease.
-Remotely manage the temperature even when away from home.
+        desc: "Reliable technology allows you to control the building temperature and office or home environment with ease.
+Remotely manage the temperature even off site. "
         aos_select: true
       - cta: Call To Action
         cta_link: free-consultation/